Homeโ€บArticlesโ€บGuideโ€บPaving the Way

 Step 5: Calculate Pavers and Bedding Sand

-Pavers require two separate calculations: the paver count itself (total area divided by paver footprint, adjusted for joint spacing and waste), and the bedding sand layer that sits between the compacted base and the pavers, allowing each one to be set at a precise, even height.
+Pavers require two separate calculations: the paver count itself (total area divided by paver footprint, adjusted for joint spacing and waste), and the bedding sand layer that sits between the compacted base and the pavers, letting each one sit at a precise, even height.

 The Paver Calculator accounts for joint spacing and layout pattern when calculating paver count, and the Paver Sand Calculator calculates the standard 1-inch bedding layer volume across the same area.